MacMittwoch/meineSicherung/README.md

     c) **RESTORE_PATH**: If you want to restore your backup, this is the place where restic will kopy all files back. restic will consider the original path structure and the complete backup.
 With other words, all files will be restored, if you want only one file. meineSicherung will consider the last actual snapshot.

     d) **RESTIC_PASSWORD**: This is very important, because this is a must have for restic to encrypt the complete repository with all snapshots inside.
-Please change the predefined standard password "mypassword" with an safty one by your self and keep it at a good place.
+Please change the predefined standard password "mypassword" with a safty one by your self and keep it at a good place.

 3. Next step is to install restic.
 Please use here your package manager of your system.
 For macOS i can recommend to use MacPorts ([Link](https://www.macports.org))